 Now, that all other longings may conform to this first will, there is in you, inborn, the power that counsels, keeper of the threshold of your assent.

-As in the sonnet Per quella via che la Bellezza corre (circa 1292), free will metaphorically stands guard at the doorway of the mansion of the soul and prevents evil desire from entering.
-It follows that if evil desire should cross the threshold and gain entry, our free will has failed to deploy our free will to combat it.
+As in the sonnet Per quella via che la Bellezza corre (circa 1292), free will metaphorically stands guard at the doorway of the mansion of the soul and prevents a wrong desire from entering.
+It follows that, if a wrong desire should cross the threshold of the door of the soul and gain entry, our free will has failed to deploy and to combat it.

 This passage also leads to one of Virgilio’s confessions of his limitations as guide, and to his conjuring of Beatrice as the one who can better answer Dante’s query: